ygcha/DH110-CHRISTINACHA/assignment04/README.md

 ---
 ## 📖 The Purpose of UX Storytelling
 - The main purpose of UX storytelling is to see your product in another perspective, specifically the user's perspective.
+By finding more pain points, the more we know what parts of the product needs improvement and fixing.
 This is so that we have a better understanding of the user's journey and needs to help you design a better product that is catered for the user.

 ## 🖌️ Design Feature Proposals
 - Auto suggestion dropdown in search bar